 Do You Know Why You Should Use a Client Goals Management System?

-We talk a lot about client retention here for a good reason...it's obviously important to keep your clients happy so your fitness business thrives.
+It's obviously important to keep your clients happy so your fitness business thrives.

 So again, we're going to talk about reducing client attrition, or, in plain English...keeping clients happy so they keep supporting your business.

 Some methods of increasing retention make a lot of sense for your members, but not so much for your wallet.
-Let's take a look at some very costly ways to increase client retention:

 • Decrease membership fees by $10/month.
 Charging them LESS money for a service your clients value is always going to make them happy, but on average, it will decrease your revenue by $120,000/year.
 NOT GOOD.